Class determinations (CDs) under the ACVM Act 1997

-- Class determination request guideline [PDF, 244 KB]
+- Class determination request ACVM guideline [PDF, 244 KB]

-- Fees for ACVM regulated and discretionary services [PDF, 186 KB]
+- Fees to apply for class determination and other ACVM services [PDF, 186 KB]

 After we make a class determination

 You will receive a class determination outcome letter with the advice.
-CDs are valid for 3 years.
+Class determinations are valid for 3 years.

 Read our information for registering different types of agricultural compound.